Mathieu-Lala/unamed00/README.md

 Ambition
 ------

-The main purpose of this project is to practice my C++, and learn new techniques or syntax.
+The main purpose of this project is to practice my C++, and learn new techniques, syntaxes, styles...

-The goal is to create a 3D game engine in network with a modular conception.
+The main goal is to create a 3D game engine in network with a modular conception.

 Screenshots
 ------